Esowteric/browser-custom-dns/README.md

 # Web browser custom dns
-Inject / hook a DLL into a web browser's GetAddrInfoW() to use custom DNS.
+This C#.NET project injects / hooks a DLL into a web browser's GetAddrInfoW() to use custom DNS.
+You can set up the app to use custom DNS on all domains or on a single domain, and you can point it at a DNS server that handles non-ICANN domains.

 Firstly, a dislaimer: I'm a total newbie at GitHub and also know very little about C#.NET (I usually write in VB.NET, PHP, JS; etc).
 So please be patient with me.
 If you're looking for something that will work straight out of the box, then sorry, this app is not what you're looking for.
 However, if you're willing to rip the guts out of it, then it might be right up your street.